 Corporate America leaves an indelible mark on a person.
-In some cases, such as using goofy acronyms and using words like “debrief” instead of “talk,” it’s not such a great thing.
-In other cases, like clearly defining objectives (or mission), it is quite a good thing.
+Those who come from corporate backgrounds use goofy acronyms and words like “debrief” instead of “talk.”
+On the other hand, learning to clearly defining a business’s objectives (or mission) is a good thing.
 Does a small business need a mission statement?
-I don’t know, but establishing a mission statement is part of my corporate America DNA, so F. Oliver’s has one and here it is:
+Maybe not but establishing a mission statement is part of our founder Penelope’s corporate America DNA, so F. Oliver’s has one and here it is:

 - A professional, yet warm and welcoming environment